Gulbene–Alūksne Railway

+The Gulbene–Alūksne railway line is a 750 mm-gauge railways that connects the cities of Gulbene and Alūksne in Latvia.
+It is 33 km long and is the only narrow-gauge railway line in the Baltic states with regular passenger services.

 History

 The origins of the line can be traced back to 1903, when construction of the Pļaviņas–Valka railway line began.
-During the 1905 Revolution, in December 1905, this railway line was temporarily taken under control by revolutionary fighters.
+During the Russian Revolution of 1905, in December 1905, this railway line was temporarily taken under control by revolutionary fighters.

-The section from Pļaviņas to Gulbene was converted into a broad-gauge railway line from 1915 to 1916, though the Gulbene-Valka line remained narrow-gauge.
-Since active hostilities took place in this region during the war, the railway suffered seriously.
-Train traffic was restored on March 15, 1920 on the Gulbene - Alūksne section, and on September 6, 1921, traffic was also restored on the section to Valka.
-World War II also brought losses and damage to the Latvian Railway.
-After the war, traffic was restored from Gulbene to Ape, and later also to Valga, because the railway junction in Valka was not restored.
+The section from Pļaviņas to Gulbene was converted into a broad-gauge railway line during World War I. The Gulbene–Valka line remained narrow gauge but was closed due to suffered damage during the war.
+Traffic was restored in March 1920 on the Gulbene–Alūksne section, and in 1921 on the section to Valka.
+World War II also brought losses and damage to the railway.
+After the war, traffic was restored from Gulbene to Ape in 1945, and in 1958 also to Valga.
 In 1970, the section from Ape to Valga was closed, and in 1973, the line was further truncated from Ape to Alūksne.
 In 1984, the remaining railway section was granted the status of a technical monument.

+After Latvia became independent again in 1991 the ownership of the line passed to Latvijas dzelzceļš.
+Freight traffic ended in 1992 and in 2002 the line was taken over by the locally-owned SIA Gulbenes–Alūksnes bānītis.
+Until 2010, the line ran 3 pairs of trains per day, but from February 2010, the morning trip was cancelled.

+Current operations

+As of 2025 there were two daily return services on the line, mostly comprising a TU7A locomotive and a single carriage.
+On certain dates the train is hauled by a steam locomotive named Ferdinands.
+Since 2000, a Bānītis festival has been organized in September to promote the train.